noaione/yuusha-shoukan-ln/sources/v11/chapter5.md

 the familiar Sieg-san might be comforting for her.

 [Ahh, but before that, Sieg-san’s clothes.
-The size may be a little different, something like this should be great…]
+The size may be a little different, something like this should be great...]

 [No, Lili...
 Please don’t bring me such an expensive item.
 I don’t have as much money as you do.
 I can barely afford to buy the lowest grade of clothing in this